5. Mỗi Ngày Một Câu Kinh Thánh

 Emmanuel

-Sunday 9th January 2022 is the great feast of the Baptism of the Lord.
+Wednesday 2nd February 2022 in the 4th Week in Ordinary Time is the feast of the Presentation of the Lord.

 Daily Bible Verse @ SeekFirstcommunity.com